Contrast-Security-OSS/DeveloperLearnGuide/docs/SQL Injection/Overview.md

 ## Impact

-A successful SQL injection exploit can read sensitive data from the database, modify database data (, insert, update, or delete), execute administrative operations on the database, recover the content of a file present in the database management system, and even issue commands to the operating system in some instances.
+A successful SQL injection exploit can read sensitive data from the database, modify database data (insert, update, or delete), execute administrative operations on the database, recover the content of a file present in the database management system, and even issue commands to the operating system in some instances.

 One example is an attacker could use SQL Injection on a vulnerable application in order to query the database for customer credit card numbers and other data, even if it wasn't part of the query the developer created.